Select Justice

 What Is the California Equal Pay Act?

-The studies released in the mid-2010s, as well as the resulting anger they unleashed, forced California politicians’ hands.
-In 2015, then-Governor Jerry Brown signed the California Fair Pay Act (SB 358).
-The bill, which Senator Hannah-Beth Jackson authored, was described as the “toughest equal-pay measure in the nation.”
-The 2015 bill was designed to strengthen the 1949 EPA, with a particular focus on getting rid of those loopholes that employers exploited for decades.
+Studies released in the mid-2010s, as well as the resulting anger they unleashed, forced California politicians’ hands.
+In 2015, Governor Jerry Brown signed the California Fair Pay Act (SB 358).
+The bill, authored by Senator Hannah-Beth Jackson, was described as the “toughest equal-pay measure in the nation.”
+The 2015 bill was designed to strengthen the 1949 EPA, with a particular focus on getting rid of loopholes that employers exploited for decades.

 Recent Amendments to the Equal Law Act

-As with many laws and regulations, the Equal Pay Act is seen as imperfect by many campaigners and politicians.
-As such, it can be amended and extended.
+As with most laws and regulations, the Equal Pay Act is seen as imperfect by many campaigners and politicians.
+As such, the Act can be amended and extended.
 The Fair Pay Act signed by Governor Brown in 2015, for example, is an extension of the 1949 Equal Pay Act.
-But each year since, amendments have been added, coming into force on January 1st of the following year.
+Each year since, amendments have been added, coming into effect on January 1st of the following year.

-The most recent amendment to the Equal Pay Act came into force on January 1, 2021.
-It requires private employers (with over 100 employees) to submit an annual pay data report, highlighting salaries and providing data on gender, race, ethnicity.
-Transparency is seen as one of the key weapons for those fighting for pay parity, and campaigners believe that amendments like these will encourage employers to pay fairly.
+The most recent amendment to the Equal Pay Act came into effect on January 1, 2021.
+The amendment requires private employers (with over 100 employees) to submit an annual pay data report, highlighting salaries and providing data on gender, race, ethnicity.
+Transparency is one of the key weapons in the battle for pay parity.
+Campaigners believe that amendments like these will encourage employers to pay fairly.

 Timeline of California’s Equal Pay Laws

-The basis of the Californian Equal Pay Law was enshrined in the 1949 Equal Pay Act.
-However, in the mid-2010s, the EPA received a much-needed modernization through the Fair Pay Act.
+The basis of California’s Equal Pay Law was enshrined in the 1949 Equal Pay Act.
+In the mid-2010s, the EPA received a much-needed modernization through the Fair Pay Act.
 A brief timeline is shown below:

-October 6th, 2015 – Governor Jerry Brown signs Fair Pay Act into law.
+October 6th, 2015 – Governor Jerry Brown signs the Fair Pay Act into law.

-January 1st, 2016 – Fair Pay Act comes into force.
-Some of the main points:
+January 1st, 2016 – Fair Pay Act comes into effect.
+Some key points:

 • Equal pay is awarded in cases of “substantially similar work when viewed as a composite of skill, effort, and responsibility.”

-• Employers with multiple locations would be obliged to pay equal salaries for equal work regardless of where the employee was based.
+• Employers with multiple locations are obliged to pay equal salaries for equal work regardless of where the employee was based.

-• Employers could no longer ban discussion of salaries if the purpose is to investigate fair pay.
+• Employers can no longer ban discussion of salaries if the purpose is to investigate fair pay.

-• Employers were required to keep wage records for three years.
+• Employers are required to keep wage records for three years.

 January 1st, 2017 – Race and Ethnicity amendment added to Fair Pay Act.

-January 1st, 2018 – Equal Pay Act was expanded to also include public employers.
+January 1st, 2018 – Equal Pay Act was expanded to include public employers.

-January 1st, 2019 – Amendment came into force, stating that employers can no longer justify pay differences between employees of the opposite sex (or different races or ethnicities) based on previous salaries.
+January 1st, 2019 – Amendment came into effect, employers can no longer justify pay differences between employees of the opposite sex (or different races or ethnicities) based on previous salaries.

-January 1st, 2020 – Women on Boards amendment comes into force, requiring representation of females on the boards on publicly traded companies.
+January 1st, 2020 – Women on Boards amendment comes into effect, requiring representation of females on the boards of publicly traded companies.

 September 30th, 2020 – Governor Gavin Newsom signs new pay reporting law, Senate Bill 973.

-March 31st, 2021 – Senate Bill 973 comes into law, requiring firms (of over 100 employees) to file an Employer Information Report with the Department of Fair Employment and Housing.
+March 31st, 2021 – Senate Bill 973 comes into effect, requiring firms (with 100 employees) to file an Employer Information Report with the Department of Fair Employment and Housing.
 The report should detail pay structures, and any disparities based on race, ethnicity, or gender.

 California’s Wage & Hour Laws